Wainhouse/Tic-Tac-Toe-Game/README.md

 <p>This is my first python project!</p>

-<p>At QA, we started learning  Python on Monday 6th.
+<p>Just started learning Python on Monday 6th October.
 I'm trying to utilise what we have studied to keep it fresh in my mind and to try and properly apply what I have leart.</p>